Mainak1792/Mainak1792.github.io/vibeid/README.md

-This is the webpage of VIBeID dataset for pErson Identification.
+This is the webpage of VIBeID dataset for Person Identification.